 As the name suggests the New Hampshire originates from New Hampshire in the US and formed the basis of the early broiler industry, although it is a dual purpose bird.
-Its shanks and toes are a rich yellow colour.
+Its shanks and toes are of rich yellow colour.
 They possess a deep, broad body, grow feathers very rapidly, are prone to go broody and make good mothers.
 Most pin feathers are a reddish buff in colour and, therefore, do not detract from the carcass appearance very much.
-The colour is a medium to light red and often fades in the sunshine.
-The comb is single and medium to large in size; in the females it often lops over a bit.
-These good, medium-sized meat chickens have fair egg-laying ability.
+These good, medium-sized meat chickens have fair egg-laying ability (280 eggs/year).
 Some strains lay eggs of a dark brown shell colour.
-New Hampshires are competitive and aggressive.
+New Hampshire breed is competitive and aggressive.

 Rare heavy feather – soft